IndraGunawan/symfony-docs/security/access_token.rst

     The ``security:oidc:generate-token`` command was introduced in Symfony 7.4.

 The ``security:oidc:generate-token`` command helps you generate JWTs.
-This is particularly useful when developing or testing applications that use OIDC authentication.
+It's mostly useful when developing or testing applications that use OIDC authentication:

-To generate a token using the default configuration:

 .. code-block:: terminal

-    # generate a token for the user named "john.doe@example.com"
+    # generate a token using the default configuration
     $ php bin/console security:oidc:generate-token john.doe@example.com

-    # generate a token when multiple firewall, algorithm or issuer are available
+    # specify the firewall, algorithm, and issuer if multiple are available
     $ php bin/console security:oidc:generate-token john.doe@example.com \
         --firewall="api" \
         --algorithm="HS256" \